 If you choose to sell a rental property, and especially one that is still occupied, your ability to sell is contingent on the tenant’s upkeep of the property, and it would be laughable to suggest that you only sell part of the property or the entire property for only a certain amount of time.

-This kind of flexibility is infinitely possible with seller-financed mortgage notes, and without the hassle of involving a Realtor or showing the property.
+But this kind of flexibility is actually possible with seller-financed mortgage notes, and without the hassle of involving a Realtor or showing the property.

 Notes can be sold to note buyers in part or in whole.
 What this means is that, for short term but pressing expenses, you can use your note as a quick source of cash by selling only part of it, and writing in the terms that the note will revert back to your ownership after a certain period of time.
 This creates an investment that is not only a long-term, monthly source of steady income, but a ready source of cash if the situation warrants.

 5. Fewer taxes and better return